How We Rate ETFs and Mutual Funds

 ANSWER: They should not.

-QUESTION: How exactly should fund research change to be more like stock research?
+QUESTION: How exactly should fund research change?

 There are two drivers of future fund performance: